 1:50 pm to 2:50 pm- Breakout Session B

 Track 2b: Participatory Research in the Age of Digital Health

 Track 3b: Undocumented Migrant Youth and Families in Crisis

 2:50 pm to 3:05 pm- Break

 3:10 pm to 4:10 pm- Breakout Session C

-Track 1: Implementing the Revised Common Rule: Single IRB
+Track 1: Implementing the Single IRB Provision of the Revised Common Rule: Tips and Potential Pitfalls

 Track 3: Vulnerable Populations: Research on Illicit Behaviors